x00tex/hackTheBox/Boxes/linux/Retired/delivery/README.md

   ![](screenshots/check-ticket.png)

-* but here is the twiest, when i create a new ticket it give me an email and say `"If you want to add more information to your ticket, just email 4478570@delivery.htb"`
+* but here is the twist, when i create a new ticket it give me an email and say `"If you want to add more information to your ticket, just email 4478570@delivery.htb"`
-* That means i can add information in my created ticket by sending the infomation to that email.
+* That means i can add information in my created ticket by sending the information to that email.
 * so, if i use that email to register on MetterMost server than i can get that verification link in my ticket and i got it.

   ![](screenshots/verify-me.png)